onepanelio/onepanel/README.md

 -  End-to-end workflow and infrastructure automation for production scale vision AI
 -  Best of breed, open source deep learning tools seamlessly integrated in one unified platform
--  Easily scale your data processing and training pipelines to multiple CPU/GPU nodes
+-  Easily scale your data processing, training and hyperparameter tuning pipelines to multiple CPU/GPU/TPU nodes
 -  Customizable, reproducible and version controlled tooling and pipeline templates
 -  Scalability, flexibility and resiliency of Kubernetes without the complexities

 Onepanel can be found on [LF AI Landscape](http://landscape.lfai.foundation/selected=onepanel)

 ## Features
--  Annotate images and video, train models directly from CVAT and use it for automatic annotation of bounding boxes and polygon masks
+-  Annotate images and video, train models directly from CVAT and use it for automatic annotation of bounding boxes and polygon masks.
+-  Easily add hyperparameter tuning to any training pipeline, snapshotting the best metrics, hyperparameters and model.
 -  JupyterLab configured with TensorBoard, Git/GitHub, debugging, notebook diffing, Conda, OpenCV, Tensorflow and PyTorch with GPU.
 -  Build fully reproducible, distributed and parallel data processing and training pipelines with real-time logs and output snapshots.
 -  Bring your own IDEs, annotation tools and pipelines with a version controlled YAML and Docker based template engine.
--  Track and visualize metrics and experiments with TensorBoard
+-  Track and visualize metrics and experiments with TensorBoard.
 -  Further extend and automated your pipelines with a powerful [Python SDK](https://github.com/onepanelio/python-sdk).

 ## Online demo